Maria Kouznetsova (violinist)

-Maria Kouznetsova (Мария Кузнецова, born 1 November 1991) is a Russian violinist.
+Maria Kouznetsova (Мария Кузнецова, born 1 November 1991) is a French‒Russian violinist.
 In September 2014 Kouznetsova won the Guang Ya Chengdu International Violin Competition in China.

 Early life

 Kouznetsova was born in Ryazan, Russia in 1991 to her mother Irina Vorobieva, a pianist.
 She attended Ryazan Music School No.5 before moving from Russia to France in 1998.
 Kouznetsova speaks English, French, Italian and Russian.

 Musical success

 In 2006 she won the International Music Competition Luigi Nono in Venaria Reale, Turin.

 In February 2007 Kouznetsova took second place in the Moscow International David Oistrakh Violin Competition after the first-prize was not awarded.

 For the Moscow performance, she played a 1991-violin made by Ukrainian Stefan Melnyk.

 In December 2007 Kouznetsova competed in the Adriatic Music Competition in Ancona, Italy, winning the European Union of Music Competitions for Youth "Arts for Music Prize" as well as first-place.